-The Fellowship is supported by Het Nieuwe Instituut as lead partner and host, and will include collaborations with the Amsterdam Museum, De Appel, The Black Archives and Witte de With.
-Between the announcement of the Open Call on September 16 and the deadline on November 17, 2019, Het Nieuwe Instituut and Tilting Axis received 11 eligible entries in response to the Open Call, from 8 territories in the Caribbean region including Barbados, Dominican Republic, Trinidad and Tobago, Jamaica, Cuba, the Bahamas, Suriname and Puerto Rico.
+The fellowship is supported by Het Nieuwe Instituut as lead partner and host, and will include collaborations with the Amsterdam Museum, De Appel, Stedelijk Museum Amsterdam and Kunstinstituut Melly.
+Between the announcement of the open call on 25 May and the deadline on 4 July 2021, Het Nieuwe Instituut and Tilting Axis received 10 eligible entries in response to the open call, from six territories in the Caribbean region: Aruba, Cuba, Guadeloupe, Trinidad and Tobago, The Bahamas and Suriname.

-All the proposals were reviewed by a committee comprised of:
+All the proposals were reviewed by a committee composed of the following members:

-- Guus Beumer, Artistic and General Director, Het Nieuwe Instituut
+- Aric Chen, Artistic and General Director, Het Nieuwe Instituut

-- Sofía Hernández Chong Cuy, Director and Jessy Koeiman, Curator Collective Learning, Witte de With
+- Sofía Hernández Chong Cuy, Director, and Jessy Koeiman, Curator Collective Learning, Kunstinstituut Melly

-- Imara Limon, Curator of modern and contemporary art at Amsterdam Museum
+- Imara Limon, Curator of Modern and Contemporary Art, Amsterdam Museum

-- Marina Otero, Director of Research, Het Nieuwe Instituut
+- Marina Otero Verzier, Director of Research, Het Nieuwe Instituut

-The members of the jury acknowledge the relevance and timeliness of the projects, as well as the expertise and ambition of the applicants.
-The set of applications showed a variety of working methodologies and media, ranging from installations, architectural designs, performances, workshops, archival research, and forms of public engagement and activism.
-The projects account for the creativity and power of the work developed by artists in the Caribbean.
+The members of the jury were impressed by the relevance and timeliness of the projects, as well as the expertise and ambition of the applicants.
+The set of applications showed a variety of working methodologies and media, ranging from installations and architectural designs to performances, workshops, archival research and forms of public engagement and activism.
+The projects represent the creativity and power of the work developed by artists and intellectuals in the Caribbean.

 Comments on the Selected Proposal

 Cuba-based Fernando Martirena and Anadis González will use the fellowship to expand on building a body of knowledge on the different manifestations of what he terms the Architecture of Cruelty, and find those examples that react against it.